The Beatles in Liverpool: A Fab Four fan’s guide

-All these years later, ‘the shelter in the middle of the roundabout’ on Penny Lane is still there, and you can catch a bus here from the city centre 3.5 miles away, just as the Beatles did when Penny Lane was a major terminus.
+All these years later, "the shelter in the middle of the roundabout" on Penny Lane is still there, and you can catch a bus here from the city center 3.5 miles away, just as the Beatles did when Penny Lane was a major terminus.
 Snap a picture of the famous street sign before walking to George Harrison’s childhood home a mile away.
 You can wind your way down the narrow side streets, barely big enough for two cars, to see where George lived until age 6.
-This homely, bright red ‘two-up two-down’ terraced house at 12 Arnold Grove is still a private residence.
+This homely, bright red "two-up two-down" terraced house at 12 Arnold Grove is still a private residence.

 Eleanor Rigby via Strawberry Field

 Make a quick stop at Strawberry Field, an old Salvation Army children’s home about 6 miles southeast of central Liverpool, to see the bright red, graffiti-covered gates.
 It’s surreal to imagine a young John Lennon playing in the woods behind these gates, as we’re just around the corner from Aunt Mimi’s house at Mendips.
-Although Strawberry Field is currently inaccessible beyond the gate, there are plans to develop the site as a museum.
+Strawberry Field is now open with an interactive exhibition and garden tour.

 Continue on Menlove Ave and stroll by Mendips or remember the Quarrymen, the band that evolved into the Beatles, on Quarry St, heading for St Peter’s Church.
 The most important meeting in pop music happened in these pristinely kept church grounds, when John first met Paul at a school fete.
 But the churchyard has even more Beatles connections: a woman named Eleanor Rigby is buried here, as well as John’s uncle George, who he lived with at Mendips.

-This article was first published in September 2015 and updated in July 2019
+Article first published in September 2015, and last updated in December 2020